Katie-Swinea/Spring2024-Paper-Wad-Interceptor/Documentation/Signoffs/Image_Processing.md

    from the rest of the image.
 2. The program needs to use the coordinates from the camera to provide coordinates for aiming at the appropriate fishing line the golf ball is on.
 The fishing lines are about four inches apart at the start of the trajectory.
 The coordinates also locate which variable height the ball is at which differ by about seven inches.
 If the coordinates are off by an inch, the correct wire can be adjusted to the closest wire for those coordinates.
-One inch allows the wire to be determined since it will not be in between two wires.
+This can be done for both an inch to the left and an inch to the right for the x coordinate and an inch above or below for the y.
+The possible coordinates for the ball on the wire will be stored in the processor.
+If the ball is one inch from a wire and three inches from another, the processor can compare these coordinates and find the closest wire location.
 If it was two inches of error, the ball could be two inches to the right or left and could be one of two wires.
-The variable height differs by seven inches, so an inch away from the correct variable height can be corrected to the proper height from the data.
+The variable height differs by seven inches, so an inch away from the correct variable height can be corrected to the proper height from the data as well using the same logic.
 A correction to the closest possible coordinates of the golf ball can be made from the detection with this error allowance.
 3. The fastest speed of the golf ball is 1.95 seconds from empirical data from the customer.
 The ball needs to be detected in enough time for the team to aim the launcher and launch the projectile.
 This minimum allows time for the motors to make adjustments and fire after the information has been recieved and interpreted which is expected to take half a second each.